albar965/littlenavmap-manual/src/en/MENUS.rst

 |Show AI and Multiplayer Ships| Show AI and Multiplayer Ships
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-As :ref:`show-ai-and-multiplayer-aircraft` but enables or disabless AI or multiplayer ships on the map. ``Fetch AI or multiplayer ships`` has to be enabled in the :ref:`connect-options` to see AI ships.
+As :ref:`show-ai-and-multiplayer-aircraft` but enables or disables AI or multiplayer ships on the map. ``Fetch AI or multiplayer ships`` has to be enabled in the :ref:`connect-options` to see AI ships.

 This option also affects the frigate and carrier ships from X-Plane.